mnater/Hyphenator/README.md

 - This repository replaces https://code.google.com/p/hyphenator/
 - Demo: http://mnater.github.io/Hyphenator/

-Note: Hyphenator.js has somewhat grown old.
-Have a look at its successor: https://github.com/mnater/Hyphenopoly While there will still be bugfixes for Hyphenator.js, new features will not be added anymore (except new languages).
+**Warning: Active maintenance of this project will come to an end on fall 2018.** Have a look at its successor: https://github.com/mnater/Hyphenopoly.

 ## Overview